bioscan-ml/bioscan-clip/README.md

 ![Data Partioning Visual](./docs/static/images/partition.png) <br>
 For BIOSCAN 1M, we partition the dataset for our BIOSCAN-CLIP experiments into a training set for contrastive learning, and validation and test partitions.
 The training set has records without any species labels as well as a set of seen species.
 The validation and test sets include seen and unseen species.
 These images are further split into subpartitions of queries and keys for evaluation.

-For BIOSCAN 5M, we use the dataset partioning established in the BIOSCAN-5M paper.
+For BIOSCAN 5M, we use the dataset partitioning established in the BIOSCAN-5M paper.

 For training and reproducing our experiments, we provide HDF5 files with BIOSCAN-1M and BIOSCAN-5M images.
+See [DATA.md](DATA.md) for format details.
 We also provide scripts for generating the HDF5 files directly from the BIOSCAN-1M and BIOSCAN-5M data.

 ### Download BIOSCAN-1M data (79.7 GB)
-TODO: add explanation of the hdf5 file.
 ```shell
 # From project folder
 mkdir -p data/BioScan_1M/split_data